henriquecscode/meic_bdnr/README.md

 The docker documentation can be found here: https://hub.docker.com/_/orientdb

 #### How to create and run the image:

+First create a database folder where you are running the docker container

 ```
 docker run -d --name orientdb -p 2424:2424 -p 2480:2480 \
     -v database:/orientdb/databases \